 The YCQL shell (

-ycqlsh) provides a CLI for interacting with YugabyteDB using YCQL.
+ycqlsh) is a CLI for interacting with YugabyteDB using YCQL.

 cqlshbinary is available in the